 Instagram rolled out this feature at the end of 2016 to verified accounts only, but within a few months it started expanding and became available to brands with business accounts and over 10k followers.

-How to add a link to your Instagram Story?
+How do you add a link to an Instagram Story?

 Now that you’re convinced inserting links in your Stories post is the way to go, how do you actually add them?
 What steps should you take?